-The black finish is a bit oily at first, but this fades with use.
+The black finish is a bit oily at first, but this improves with use.
 It's costly, but you get a lot for the money.

-Leatherman's original multi-tool with 14 tools in a midsize, stainless steel unit.
-Comes at a mid-range price.
+Leatherman's original multi-tool has 14 tools in a midsize, stainless steel unit.
+Fits in a pocket.

 Feels a bit less durable than costlier models, and some of the tools (short file, flat-head screwdriver) aren't very effective.

 A popular model with 18 versatile tools and a sleek stainless steel finish.
 The blades are very sharp and the pliers have a reliable grip.

 It's on the higher end of the price spectrum but has fewer tools than some cheaper choices.

 Incredibly sharp cutting power with Leatherman's heavy-duty construction.
 Features 6 professional-level tools, including 3 cutting tools.

 A bit bulky and difficult to remove from the holster.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.